DASHANANT/ML_Algorithms/README.md

 # ML_Algorithms
-Implementation from scratch
+Implementation in python from scratch
-programming - Python
-lab - Jupyter

 ### Table of Contents

 - Linear Regression